Ishaan0014/Evoltsoft/README.md

 ## Introduction

 Evoltsoft is built using the Flutter framework to provide a seamless cross-platform experience on both iOS and Android devices.
-This project aims to make it easy for users to locate and explore electric vehicle charging stations.
+This project aims to make it easy for users to check safer routes.

 ## Features